hackclub/hackclub/workshops/personal_website/README.md

 ## Part II: Create the Project Folder

-We're going to create a new folder for each project in Hack Club.
+We'll put each project built in Hack Club in a separate folder in Cloud9.

-Let's create a folder for our personal website project:
+To start, let's create a folder for our personal website:

 1. On the left side of the screen, right click the **`projects`** folder
 2. Click **"New Folder"**